 The actions and activities completed during this program year were in conformance with the priorities outlined in the 2005-2010 Consolidated Plan.
-The following table illustrates how the projects and activities undertaken this year relate to the city's housing and community development goals.
+Table 23 illustrates how the projects and activities undertaken this year relate to the city's housing and community development goals.

-Conformance with Consolidated Plan Goals GOAL ACTIVITIES Goal 1 : Increase the supply of decent, affordable housing Acquisition/Rehab/Resale (3) Property Development (1) New Home Construction project (1 was completed and 1 was 70% complete) Emergency Rehab (1) Owner-Occupied Rehab (2) Goal 2 - Assist low-to- moderate income households toward homeownership and greater self-sufficiency Homebuyer Education Program (45 active participants) Extensive foreclosure prevention counseling and direct foreclosure prevention funding assistance was provided (non-HUD sources).
-Goal 3 - Revitalize neighborhoods through non-housing improvements Sidewalk Improvements (1,300 linear ft.)
-Goal 4 - Support efforts to reduce and prevent homelessness Public service funding to Rowan Helping Ministries Public service funding to Family Crisis Council Goal 5 - Provide community and supportive services to assist low-to-moderate income persons and those with special needs Public service funding was extended to 5 organizations serving low-moderate income persons.
+Table 23 Conformance with Consolidated Plan Goals GOAL ACTIVITIES Goal 1 : Increase the supply of decent, affordable housing One (1) new construction project was 85% complete.
+One (1) rehabilitation for resale project completed in 2007-2008 was sold.
+Two (2) emergency rehab projects were completed.
+Goal 2 - Assist low-to- moderate income households toward homeownership and greater self-sufficiency Down payment and closing cost assistance was made available to one (1) low-moderate income homebuyer.
+Homebuyer Education Program continued.
+Extensive foreclosure prevention counseling and direct foreclosure prevention funding assistance was provided (non-HUD sources).
+Goal 3 - Revitalize neighborhoods through non-housing improvements One (1) streetscaping improvement project was completed.
+Goal 4 - Support efforts to reduce and prevent homelessness Public service funding was extended to an emergency homeless shelter and to a battered women's shelter.
+Goal 5 - Provide community and supportive services to assist low-to-moderate income persons and those with special needs Public service funding was extended to 5 organizations serving low-moderate income persons.
 Services include emergency overnight shelter for the homeless, emergency shelter for victims of domestic abuse, dental services for low-moderate income, uninsured citizens, employment program for at-risk youth, and a community garden in a selected neighborhood.
-Goal 6 - Promote employment and economic development opportunities Public service funding to Summer Youth Employment Program
+Goal 6 - Promote employment and economic development opportunities Eleven (11) high school students from low income families participated in a summer employment program.